romainlancia/api-basic/README.md

 # api-basic

-Basic API REST using mongoDB as database.
+Basic API REST running with Docker and MongoDB.
 There is an user model implemented, you can perform methods GET, PUT, DELETE, POST on it.

 ## Requirements